 Clive Johnson was involved with Bema and its predecessor companies since 1977.
 When Bema was created by the amalgamation of three Bema group companies in 1988, Mr. Johnson was appointed the President and Chief Executive Officer.
-Mr. Johnson was instrumental in Bema's transition from a junior exploration Company to an international intermediate gold producer.
+Mr. Johnson was instrumental in Bema's transition from a junior exploration company to an international intermediate gold producer.
 Mr. Johnson oversees the long-term strategy and development as well as the day-to-day activities of the Company.

-Roger Richer -Executive Vice President, General Counsel and Secretary
+Roger Richer - Executive Vice President, General Counsel and Secretary

 Roger Richer has over 20 years experience in mining law, corporate finance and international business transactions and practices.
 He has a Bachelor of Arts and a Bachelor of Law degree from the University of Victoria.
 Mr. Richer was with Bema since its inception in 1987.
-He is also the President of Consolidated Puma Minerals Corp., a TSX-V listed company.
+Until June 2008, Mr. Richer had also served as the President of Consolidated Puma Minerals Corp., a TSX-V listed company.
 Mr. Richer manages the legal affairs, corporate records and corporate governance of the Company.